Executive Sous Chef

-In 2015, Abril received an fortuitous text message from Elmar that would bring her back to the Four Seasons Hotel Austin family, although this time as the Hotel’s banquet chef responsible for coordinating the food for hundreds of events each year.
+In 2015, Abril received a fortuitous text from Elmar that would bring her back to Four Seasons Hotel Austin, although this time as a banquet chef responsible for coordinating the food for hundreds of events each year.
 “It was the same kitchen as before, just a different side to the culinary operation,” she says.

-After two years, Abril’s well-rounded resume would score her a deserved promotion to Executive Sous Chef, a role that oversees all aspects of the kitchen and acts, in essence, as Elmar’s right-hand woman.
+After two years, Abril’s well-rounded resume would score her a deserved promotion to Executive Sous Chef, a role that, in essence, serves as Elmar’s right-hand woman.